Get to know the details on Mirena

 Some serious risk considerations about Mirena

 Although pregnancy while using Mirena is uncommon (less than 1 in 100), it can be serious.
-Call your healthcare professional right away if you think you are pregnant.
+Call your healthcare provider right away if you think you may be pregnant.
+If possible, also do a urine pregnancy test.
 If you get pregnant while using Mirena, you may have an ectopic pregnancy.
 This means that the pregnancy is not in the uterus.
 Unusual vaginal bleeding or abdominal pain, especially with missed periods, may be a sign of ectopic pregnancy.
 Ectopic pregnancy is a medical emergency that often requires surgery.
 Ectopic pregnancy can cause internal bleeding, infertility, and even death.
 There are also risks if you get pregnant while using Mirena and the pregnancy is in the uterus.
 Severe infection, miscarriage, premature delivery, and even death can occur with pregnancies that continue with an intrauterine device (IUD).
-Because of this, your healthcare professional may try to remove Mirena, even though removing it may cause a miscarriage.
-If Mirena cannot be removed, talk with your healthcare professional about the benefits and risks of continuing the pregnancy.
-If you continue your pregnancy, see your healthcare professional regularly.
-Call your healthcare professional right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.
+Because of this, your healthcare provider may try to remove Mirena, even though removing it may cause a miscarriage.
+If Mirena cannot be removed, talk with your healthcare provider about the benefits and risks of continuing the pregnancy and possible effects of the hormone on your unborn baby.
+If you continue your pregnancy, see your healthcare provider regularly.
+Call your healthcare provider right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.
 These may be signs of infection.
-It is not known if Mirena can cause long-term effects on the fetus if it stays in place during a pregnancy.

 For a full list of serious risk considerations about Mirena, please click here.